 Scuba Diving - With amazingly clear, turquoise waters and a profusion of marine life, Zanzibar is a memorable diving destination.
 The area is known for the ease of diving around the coast as well as for the coral reefs and diversity of life you’ll likely encounter.
 Experienced divers can rent equipment and arrange trips for a reasonable price, while dive resorts and centres on the islands are eager to set up lessons for the uninitiated.
 The greatest concentration of dive centres is in Zanzibar.
 “One Ocean – The Zanzibar Dive Centre” is consistently Zanzibar’s most highly rated and regarded dive centre.

 The best time to dive is between October and March, with a higher probability of seeing Manta rays around January.
-While camping on Zanzibar is almost nonexistent, hotels and resorts are everywhere and some are priced very reasonably.
+While camping on Zanzibar is almost non-existent, hotels and resorts are commonplace, with accommodation to suit all budgets.

 Divers agree that the Morogo and Boribo reefs are a highlight of Zanzibar diving, along with the ‘Turtles Den’ site (which lives up to its name).
 Aside from Zanzibar, diving around the small island of Mnemba is very worthwhile.

 - The Northern Circuit – Manyara, Tarangire, Serengeti, Ngorongoro.

 - The Southern Circuit – Selous, Ruaha

 - Oldinyo Lengai volcano and Lake Natron trek